shadsakib/React-Shopping-Cart/README.md

 # React-Shopping-Cart
-An ecommerce cart application that deals with adding, removing of items to/from a shopping cart and deals with necessary price calculations.
+An ecommerce cart application that allows adding, removing of items to/from a shopping cart and deals with necessary price calculations.

 ### Tools: